cuckoo-network/cuckoo/packages/home/blog/2024-04-20-staking-and-mining-tokens-with-gpu.md

 published: false
 ---

-Cuckoo Network is the first decentralized AI-to-Earn platform rewarding AI enthusiasts, developers, and GPU miners with crypto tokens.
+Cuckoo Network is the first Decentralized AI Model Serving Marketplace rewarding AI enthusiasts, developers, and GPU miners with crypto tokens.
 On our platform, miners share their GPUs with generative AI app builders, aka coordinators, in order to run inference for end customers, so that all the contributors can earn crypto tokens.

 ![Staking and mining tokens with GPU](https://cuckoo-network.b-cdn.net/staking-and-mining-tokens-with-gpu.webp "Staking and mining tokens with GPU")